Subgaleal hemorrhage

-Subgaleal hemorrhage, also known as subgaleal hematoma, is bleeding in the potential space between the skull periosteum and the scalp galea aponeurosis.
+Subgaleal hemorrhage, also known as subgaleal hematoma, is bleeding in the potential space between the skull periosteum and the scalp galea aponeurosis (dense fibrous tissue surrounding the skull).

 Symptoms

 The diagnosis is generally clinical, with a fluctuant boggy mass developing over the scalp (especially over the occiput) with superficial skin bruising.
 The swelling develops gradually 12–72 hours after delivery, although it may be noted immediately after delivery in severe cases.
 Subgaleal hematoma growth is insidious, as it spreads across the whole calvaria and may not be recognized for hours to days.
 If enough blood accumulates, a visible fluid wave may be seen.
 Patients may develop periorbital ecchymosis ("raccoon eyes").

 Patients with subgaleal hematoma may present with hemorrhagic shock given the volume of blood that can be lost into the potential space between the skull periosteum and the scalp galea aponeurosis, which has been found to be as high as 20-40% of the neonatal blood volume in some studies.
 The swelling may obscure the fontanel and cross cranial suture lines, distinguishing it from cephalohematoma, in which the bleed is confined by its subperiosteal location.

 Patients with subgaleal hemorrhage may also have significant hyperbilirubinemia due to resorption of hemolyzed blood.
 Laboratory studies may demonstrate reduced hemoglobin and hematocrit due to blood loss into the subgaleal space, and coagulation studies may reflect an underlying coagulopathy.
 Mortality has been reported to occur in 12-14% of cases, generally as a consequence of massive blood loss presenting with shock, often in the setting of uncorrected coagulopathy.
 However, with early identification and prompt treatment, the prognosis is good, and there are usually no long-term consequences.